 Swallowing difficulties: eating, drinking and swallowing become progressively more difficult and food may ‘go down the wrong way’.
 This can lead to chest infections or pneumonia.

 Cognitive and behavioural changes: thinking may become impaired, leading to memory problems and difficulty understanding and interpreting communication.
 It may also be difficult to carry out complex tasks that require planning ahead.

-Changes in personality, such as apathy, irritability and interest in things previously enjoyed may be noticed by family and friends.
+Changes in personality, such as apathy, irritability and decreased interest in things previously enjoyed may be noticed by family and friends.